flavioespinoza/snippets/README.md

 For bugs

 My shellcheck version: 0.7.1
-- The rule's wiki page does not already cover this
+- The rule's wiki page does not already cover this.
--  tried on shellcheck.net and verified that this is still a problem on the latest commit
+- Tried on [shellcheck.net](https://shellcheck.net) and verified that this is still a problem on the latest commit.

 Here's a snippet or screenshot that shows the problem:
 ```shell